Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-As previously seen you can multiply, divide, add subtract each calculation using the iteration values to create any calculation you wish.
+As previously seen you can multiply, divide, add, and subtract each calculation using the iteration values to create any calculation you wish.

 <br /><br />